Sertan Taşqın

-Sertan Taşqın, born on 8 October 1997) is an Azerbaijani professional footballer who plays as a defender for Zira in the Azerbaijan Premier League.
+Sertan Taşqın, born on 8 October 1997) is an Azerbaijani professional footballer who plays as a defender for Serik Belediyespor.

 Club career

 Taşqın made his debut in the Azerbaijan Premier League for Keşla on 28 May 2015 against Sumgayit.

 On 18 July 2020, Taşqın signed a two-year contract with Zira FK.

+On 21 June 2023, Taşqın joined Turan Tovuz from Zira.

+On 11 January 2024, Turan Tovuz announced that Taşqın had left the club by mutual consent to allow him to join TFF First League club Manisa.

+On 20 July 2025, Taşqın signed one-year contract with TFF First League club Serik Belediyespor.

 International career

 He represented Azerbaijani youth teams.
 He represented the senior Azerbaijan national team in a friendly 1–1 draw with Qatar on 27 March 2021.